SATIVAR/sativar-isis-gemini/server/readme.md

 );

 -- Table for the steps/pages within a form.
--- This table is part of the new Form Builder feature.
+-- `layout_type` distinguishes between the main form and the extra info form.
 CREATE TABLE IF NOT EXISTS form_steps ( id INT AUTO_INCREMENT PRIMARY KEY, associate_type VARCHAR(255) NOT NULL,
   title VARCHAR(255) NOT NULL,
-  step_order INT NOT NULL
+  step_order INT NOT NULL,
+  layout_type VARCHAR(255) NOT NULL DEFAULT 'main'
 );

 -- Table that links fields to steps to define a form's layout.